mayswind/ezBookkeeping-Website/exchange_rates.md

 > Reference: [https://www.bankofcanada.ca/rates/exchange/daily-exchange-rates/](https://www.bankofcanada.ca/rates/exchange/daily-exchange-rates/)

 The base currency is Canadian dollar (`CAD`).
-The daily exchange rates are usually updated by 16:30 ET on every working day.
+The daily exchange rates are usually updated by 16:30 ET (Eastern Time) on every working day.

 This data source supports 26 currencies, and all currencies are as follows: